 Passport & Visa Information

 You must have a valid passport to travel to Costa Rica.
-It is important that the passport does not expire within 6 months of entering Costa Rica.
+It is important that the passport does not expire within six months of entering Costa Rica.
 If you are NOT a citizen of a North American or European country, you will probably need a special visa to get into Costa Rica.
 We recommend that you contact your respective consulate or embassy services to determine if you need a visa to travel to Costa Rica.
-It is important to take into account the requirements to get a visa approved before you apply for one of our courses.
-If you are accepted into one of our courses we will provide any information necessary (within reason) to help with the visa application.
-Please keep in mind that visa application processes can take several months depending on the country of issue.
-For more information on this topic please visit http://www.migracion.go.cr/extranjeros/visas.html.
+It is important to consider the requirements to get a visa approved before you apply for one of our courses.
+If you are accepted into one of our courses, we will provide any information necessary, within reason, to help with the visa application.
+Please keep in mind that the visa application process can take several months, depending on the country of issue.
+For more information on this topic please visit this website.